briangarydodge/axon_demo/document_files/updating_dependencies.md

 # 2. Updating dependencies

 In this section we will be updating the *pom.xml* file to update which depencencies to import, which will allow; 1.
 Junit 5 testing, 2.
-Axon Framework (and testing libraries), 3. postgres libraries (Which serves a backend to axon), 4. mongo for our read model and JPA for use with postgres.
+Axon Framework (and testing libraries).
+Later we will be importing libraries, but for now we want to get a simple application up and running.

 Open the pom.xml, which will be in the root folder of your project, the file should look similar to the following: